How combining decision and process modeling can make business analysts' life easier

 All the graphical elements drawn with BPMN and DMN have their XML transcription, together with their so-called hidden attributes (you can access them with the lateral panel in Cardanit).
 The XML is the interchange format that allows you to export the model into other modeling tools or automation engines.

 Is automation not possible in your environment?
 Are you not ready for that?
 Cardanit offers you a way to easily support an organization that is not ready for the digital transformation but wants to start managing their processes.
 Because processes and decisions exist and even in the most advanced organization people are the engine.
 Hence, you need a user manual.
 Cardanit offers you a human-readable model report in PDF and DOCX formats.
 By means of the “description” attribute available in BPMN and DMN, you can complete the graphical representation with instructions and all the relevant information.
-You do not need to be a DMN expert to read the report that guides you through the decision tree.
+You don't need to be a DMN expert to read the report that guides you through the decision tree.

 Further reading